 5 Strategies to Overcome Imposter Syndrome

-You want to root out imposter syndrome before it becomes a problem for your sales leadership team.
+You want to root out imposter syndrome before it becomes a problem.
 But you can’t take a top-down approach.
 You need to quash feelings of inadequacy across your organization.

 1. Empower everyone